david-vanderson/dvui-demo/README.md

   - you want to add some gui stuff (like floating windows to for debugging)
   - use this example for integration

+- `zig build web-test`
+  - you want to put an app or game in a web canvas